What do you want to know?

-A venture capital trust, or VCT for short, is a tax efficient UK closed-end collective investment scheme that invests in small companies, either unquoted or trading on the AIM (formerly the Alternative Investment Market) with the intention of returning a profit to investors.
+A VCT (Venture capital trust) is a tax efficient UK closed-end collective investment scheme that invests in small companies.
+VCTs are either unquoted or trading on the AIM (formerly the Alternative Investment Market) with the intention of returning a profit to investors.

 Venture capital trusts, which are generally themselves listed entities on the London Stock Exchange, were introduced by the government in April 1995 and were designed to encourage investors to invest directly in a range of small higher-risk companies whose shares are not listed on a recognised stock exchange.